-- Platform: 36″ by 46″ steel platform (size can be customized), 32″ high hand railing, removable and reversible gates on each end.
-With the gates closed the interior dimensions of the standard platform are 34″ x 44″.
+- Platform: 36″ by 46″ steel platform (size can be customized), 32″ high hand railing, a removable and reversible gate on one end.
+With the gate closed the interior dimensions of the standard platform are 34″ x 46″.

 - Footprint: 42″ by 52″.
 The standard lift is 75" tall.
 Customizing your lift may change how tall it is.
 For example, a lift configured for a 48″ rise is 100″ tall.

 - Speed: 12 feet per minute.
 This varies slightly depending on your choice of hoist motor and weight capacity.

 - Controls: Hand held control with up and down buttons.
 Attached by a tether so either a rider or non-rider can operate it.
 Wireless controllers are also a popular option.